“Request to Survey” and “Intent to Enter” Notices

 May 16, 2016 Update (after Judge Garrett’s May 2016 decision)

 We’ve heard that some Nelson landowners are starting to receive survey notices from the Atlantic Coast Pipeline (ACP) for the first time, and we expect that in the wake of Judge Garrett’s recent decision, landowners who had previously received survey notices may start getting new ones.
 Now, this is one of the ways companies send out their surveys, many surveys, no matter what they’re for, are conducted online where there is the use of software like that from Qualtrics to help manage the data from them.
-This is when they are used for experience management and feedback etc. Nevertheless, surveys, when they are not desired or expected, can be bewildering.
+This is when they are used for experience management and feedback etc. Marketing research and customer feedback is another area where surveys and questionnaires take utmost importance.
+Wording survey questions might seem difficult due to possibilities of incorrect interpretations, but can be tackled once the surveyor understands how to word it right.
+Nevertheless, surveys, when they are not desired or expected, can be bewildering.

 Getting multiple notices like this can be confusing and Friends of Nelson is here to help you understand what they mean and what your rights are.